NCAS-CMS/cms-website/_archer2/storage.md

 - Work file systems (/work)
 - Solid state (NVMe) file system (/scratch)

-Only the work and NVMe filesystems can be seen from the batch nodes.
+Only the work and NVMe file systems can be seen from the batch nodes.
 The NVMe file system should give good and consistent performance for parallel I/O but it is subject to a strict 28 day deletion policy.